Recent Comments

 use wordpress;

-UPDATE `wp_posts` SET `comment_count` = (SELECT COUNT(`comment_post_id`) FROM `wp_comments` WHERE `wp_posts`.`id` = `wp_comments`.`comment_post_id`);
+UPDATE `wp_posts` SET `comment_count` = (SELECT COUNT(`comment_post_id`) FROM `wp_comments` WHERE `wp_posts`.`id` = `wp_comments`.`comment_post_id`);# Fix breaks in post content

-UPDATE wordpress.wp_posts SET post_content = REPLACE(post_content, ”, ”);
+UPDATE wordpress.wp_posts SET post_content = REPLACE(post_content, ”, ”);# fix images in post content

 UPDATE wordpress.wp_posts SET post_content = REPLACE(post_content, ‘”files/’, ‘”wp-content/uploads/’);